 Best practices:

-- Provide a brief opportunity for the candidate to self-reflect after the exercise
+- Provide a brief opportunity for the candidate to explain their thought process after the presentation

 Directions to Share with Candidate